THE TEXAS CONSTITUTION

 (Amended Nov.
 5, 1985.)

 Sec.
-21. CORRUPTION OF BLOOD; FORFEITURE; SUICIDES.
+21. CORRUPTION OF BLOOD; FORFEITURE OF ESTATE; SUICIDES.
 No conviction shall work corruption of blood, or forfeiture of estate, and the estates of those who destroy their own lives shall descend or vest as in case of natural death.

 Sec.
 22. TREASON.
 Treason against the State shall consist only in levying war against it, or adhering to its enemies, giving them aid and comfort; and no person shall be convicted of treason except on the testimony of two witnesses to the same overt act, or on confession in open court.

 Sec.
-23. RIGHT TO KEEP AND BEAR ARMS.
+23. RIGHT TO KEEP AND BEAR ARMS; REGULATION OF WEARING OF ARMS.
 Every citizen shall have the right to keep and bear arms in the lawful defense of himself or the State; but the Legislature shall have power, by law, to regulate the wearing of arms, with a view to prevent crime.